Golden Agri Resources Ltd

 116. Implementation of commitment to protect natural waterways through buffer zones?

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company's own reporting states it has revegetated 2,900 ha of riparian zones across its areas in Indonesia.
+The company's own reporting states it has revegetated more than 3,100 ha of riparian zones across its Indonesian areas as of 2023.

 117. Commitment to minimise the use of chemicals, including pesticides and chemical fertilisers?